 - In a wide bowl, beat the eggs with the milk, vanilla extract, and salt until well combined.

 - In a deep skillet, place the oil over medium heat.
-Once the skillet is thoroughly heated and the butter is melted, coat one of the sandwiches in the beaten eggs, including the sides, but do not soak.
+Once the skillet is thoroughly heated, coat one of the sandwiches in the beaten eggs, including the sides, but do not soak.
 Drip off the excess and place in the heated skillet.
 Fry on all sides until golden.
 Repeat with remaining sandwiches.

 - Serve immediately with butter, condensed milk, or maple/golden syrup.